LewisResearchGroup/ms-mint/README.md

 ![](notebooks/peak-shapes-before-opt.png)

-Now we can run the peak optimization with:
+Now, we can run the peak optimization with:

     mint.opt.rt_min_max(
         fns=[...]